adamluckydo/ontology/4_Ontology/Ontology.md

 `>` Copernicus comes up with the theory of heliocentrism

-`>` Made-up guy that actually supported a scientist _during_ his time instead of after it: "Copernicus figured out that everything revolves around the sun!
+`>` Made-up guy: "Copernicus figured out that everything revolves around the sun!
 All of the math adds up, he's a genius.
 Now we know that the sun is the center of the universe!"

-`>` Copernicus' discoveries help the world
+`>` Copernicus' discoveries help the world (mostly after his time)

 `>` Decades pass

 `>` Kepler proposes that planets orbit the sun ellipticaly instead of circularly

-`>` Made-up guy A (I like him): "I'm super thankful for Copernicus; he laid the groundwork which allowed Kepler to improve on his findings even further"
+`>` Another made-up guy (I like him): "I'm super thankful for Copernicus; he laid the groundwork which allowed Kepler to improve on his findings even further"

-`>` Made-up guy B (I like him less): "NO!
+`>` One more made-up guy (I like him less): "NO!
 Copernicus was RIGHT.
 Clearly the planets revolve around the sun.
 If you're saying that his findings can be improved upon, you must be saying he was wrong in some way."

 Rob Burbea is an emptiness teacher of the modern day, and I would argue that his teachings, which are based on Nagarjuna, have surpassed the Buddha's.
 The Buddha did not go far enough.
 Mahayana: Everything is empty, even nirvana.

+## All Ways of Looking are Empty

+When there is experience, there is a way of looking at that expereince.

+Instead of seeing "through" the illusion of self, you're seeing "as" not self, which is a way of looking just like seeing "as" the self is.
+It's not that one is more "real" than the other.

+If you want to see the emptiness of all things and be free from suffering: Ways of looking (Buddha dharma) If you want to open to deeper depths of love and desire: Ways of looking (Soulmaking dharma)

+What the Buddha awakened to was the emptiness of all things.
+The reason the Buddha taught "suffering and the end of suffering" was because awakening to emptiness _is_ the end of suffering.
+The way in which we awaken to that can look a billion different ways, but Buddhism, and all of its branches, and anything else that attempts to reach the truth of reality, converge on this point.

+But is the end of suffering the point?

+## Is "Nirvana" actually an "end goal"?

+The second-most famous Buddhist teacher, Nagarjuna, became famous due to his expansions on the teachings of emptiness.
+A couple of quotes:

+"There exists no distinction at all between samsara and nirvana."
+(Mūlamadhyamakakārikā 25:19)

+"Those who do not see reality conceive samsara and nirvana; those who see reality conceive neither samsara and nirvana."
+(Yuktisastika)

+The Buddha tended to speak of nirvana as an "ultimate goal"; an end to the cycle of rebirth.
+But... to speak of nirvana as a real goal, one that can be attained, is to reify it.
+Nagarjuna states that, if emptiness is _actually_ observed, even nirvana (permanent cessation) will be seen as just as empty as the world of appearances (samsara).
+So where does that leave us?

+"Because everything is unconditioned, unproduced, and non-existent... all [phenomena] are the same as enlightenment."
+(Saptaśatikā Prajñāpāramitā Sūtra)

+If everything is empty, then _any_ view is empty, even the view of emptiness.

+So if it's all empty, what's the point of even doing _any_ of this investigation and practice in the first place?

+I think Rob Burbea puts it well in the last words of his book, _Seeing that Frees_:

+"When there is insight, we know that how and what we see are not simply givens, but are the colourable and malleable, magical, material of empty appearances.

+There is space here, and space for reference and devotion.
+When we see the void -- the open and groundless nature of all things, the inseparability of appearances and emptiness -- we recognize anyway just how profound is our participation in this magic of appearances.
+Then whether fabrication, which is empty, is consciously intended in a certain direction or not, the heart bows to the fathomless wonder and beauty of it all.
+It can be touched by an inexhaustible amazement, touched again and again by blessedness and relief.
+In knowing fully the thorough voidness of this and that, of then and now, of there and here, this heart opens, over and over in joy, in awe and release.
+Free itself, it knows the essential freedom in everything."

 ## My Theory on "Why" (Religion)